junyachen/MMAM/DATA/Origin_KuaiRec/readme.txt

-Request to download metadata from ''https://kuairec.com/''.
+To download the metadata from "https://kuairec.com/":

-Move the following files here：
+Please save the following files in this folder： "big_matrix.csv"
-"big_matrix.csv"
 "item_daily_features.csv"
 "user_features.csv"